COTTACHAIN/COTTA/README.md

 # COTTA
-A Decentralized, ZK-Proof Reputation Protocol on Solana
+A Decentralized, Verifiable, Portable, ZK-Proof Reputation Protocol on Solana